coldclimate/omnomfrickinnom/content/blog/2020-10-24-cornish-pasties.markdown

 ## Result

-The pasty is smooth on the outside with a satifyin crunch but a pliable texture.
+The pasty is smooth on the outside with a satisfying crunch but a pliable texture.
 The filling will have cooked down but the steam should have puffed the pastry out.
 The veg should be cooked though but still distinct.
 There's a certain smell to Cornish pasties that you don't get with anything else and I suspect it's down to the pastry.

 Ignore the veg in the last photo, that was an experiment I'd not try again.